torvalds/linux/Documentation/media/v4l-drivers/radiotrack.rst

 (legrang@active.co.za or legrang@cs.sun.ac.za) in 1994, and elaborations from
 Frans Brinkman (brinkman@esd.nl) in 1996.
 The results reported here are from experiments that the author performed on his own setup, so your mileage may vary...
-I make no guarantees, claims or warranties to the suitability or validity of this information.
+I make yes guarantees, claims or warranties to the suitability or validity of this information.
 No other documentation on the AIMS Lab (http://www.aimslab.com/) RadioTrack card was made available to the author.
 This document is offered in the hopes that it might help users who